Sean Connery as James Bond, British government agent and super spy

 Bond’s necktie is light brown knit silk.
 For Thunderball, he will swap this out with a darker brown grenadine tie.
 It is tied in a tight and narrow four-in-hand knot.

-Bond’s footwear is a pair of unique dark brown suede laced shoes that resemble chukka boots but are in fact low-cut derby shoes.
+Bond’s footwear is a pair of unique dark brown suede laced shoes that resemble chukka boots but are in fact low-cut derby shoes with a high two-eyelet fastening at the top of a cutaway V-shaped front.
 He wears these shoes with a pair of thin black dress socks.

 Bond also wears his Rolex Submariner 6538 wristwatch on an undersized striped RAF strap, his standard watch throughout Goldfinger.